This subcategory contains general news articles that have resonated with the public or are significant events of note.

 PINK SLIME - Are concerns for Pink Slime based on nutritional deficiencies?
 Is there a food safety issue?
 If it's not a nutritional issue or a food safety issue, then what is the problem?
 Shall we examine the facts?

 If people want to worry about the foods they eat, there are two ways to go about it.
 One is to run around screaming about myths and erroneous perceptions.
 The other is to ask meaningful questions and embrace proven scientific facts.
-For starters, the most popular picture of pink slime (left) that circulates on the Internet is not a picture of the actual product (right).
-Is that a red flag?
+For starters, the most popular picture of pink slime (left) that circulates on the Internet is not a picture of the actual product (righ).

 PROBLEM FAT REMOVED - Tyson completes the removal of unhealthy trans-fatty acids from its processed meat products.